Back-Up Care Program

 Learn about Bright Horizons’ back-up care COVID-19 policy, including health screenings, exclusion criteria and mask/face coverings at www.brighthorizons.com/covid19.

 If the Back-Up Care Program is unable to provide you with the care it typically covers, you may be offered out-of-network reimbursement of $100 per day to offset the cost of care you source on your own.
 Each reimbursement day counts as a back-up care day.
-The program currently does not provide mildly ill care or serve households that meet the exclusion criteria listed in Bright Horizons’ back-up care COVID-19 policy.
-In such cases, you might also be eligible for the $100/day out-of-network reimbursement, which can help defray the costs related to care provided by you or a member of your social bubble.
+Out-of-network reimbursement applies only to care provided by someone outside your household.

 Returning Participants: Important Information